ananduri/FreqMax/README.md

 Supports reading a list of length N in O(N) time, and returning the k most frequently occurring elements in O(k) time.

-This data structure offers superior time complexity to the more standard solution of using a max-heap to track the most commonly occurring elements, by getting rid of the log N factor.
+This data structure offers superior time complexity to the standard solution of using a max-heap to track the most commonly occurring elements, by getting rid of the log N factor.

 ## Usage